baselrabia/DesignPatternInAction/README.md

 - Simplifies containing classes by removing conditional logic
 - Allows to defer decisions until runtime
-- Makes the clauses using the strategies "plugable"
+- Makes the clauses using the strategies "pluggable"